California Driver Handbook - Sharing the Road

 Trucks are not as maneuverable as passenger vehicles.
 Large trucks have longer stopping and starting distances.
 They take more space for turns and they weigh more.
 When no signs are posted, these vehicles must be driven in the right hand traffic lane or as close as possible to the right edge of the roadway.
 On a divided highway with four (4) or more traffic lanes in one direction, these vehicles may also be driven in the lane just to the left of the right hand lane.

 Avoid these mistakes when driving around large trucks:

 - Cutting off a truck in traffic or on the highway to reach an exit or turn.
 Cutting into the open space in front of a truck is dangerous.
-Trying to beat a truck through a single-lane construction zone, for example, removes the truck driver’s cushion of safety and places you in danger.
+Trying to beat a truck through a single-lane construction zone, for example, removes the truck driver’s cushion of safety and places you and others in danger.
 Slow down and take your turn entering the construction zone.
 Do not speed up to pass a truck, so you can exit the roadway.
 Take a moment to slow down and exit behind a truck—it will only take you a few extra seconds.